black-yt/ExtremeCast/README.md

 ## Usage
 ### 1. Download Data and Checkpoints
 Download required data and checkpoints from [GoogleDrive](https://drive.google.com/drive/folders/1UyLCFGxZnBx-sCIVr8snxkWNUJAqnyKu).
+(When applying for permission, could you please briefly explain your occupation such as student, corporate employee, research institution staff, etc., and the purpose of using the model?
+Thank you for your cooperation!)

 Store files according to the following structure: